tswei/frontend-nanodegree-feedreader/README.md

 # Additional Features to be Implemented

 In addition to the exisiting features, tests have been created for expected future features of this RSS feed application.
-These tests expect the ability to add and delete an RSS feed from this web-application.
-When adding, the application will throw an error unless the new feed does not have both a valid name and url.
-When deleting, the application should also delete the feed link from the DOM.
+These tests expect the ability to add and delete an RSS feed from this web- application.
+When adding, the application will throw an error unless the new feed has both a valid name and url.
+When deleting, the application should remove the feed link from both the model and the DOM.

 # Project Overview